 Burgers' Smokehouse is a family business that has been around since 1952.
 Don't be confused.
 "Burger" is the name of the family, not the name of their smokehouse's main dish.
 In fact, at the beginning Burgers' focused on ham.
 Today, they sell all things smoked meat, including hamburgers and, of course, turkeys.

 Burgers' Smokehouse has an outstanding reputation on Trustpilot.
-You'll begin to understand why when you learn that its smoked turkeys take about a week to make.
+You'll begin to understand why when you learn that their smoked turkeys take about a week to make.
 When a business puts that much time into a product, you know it's going to be amazing.

 Burgers' complete Smoked Turkey Meal serves six to eight people and sells for about $150, with free shipping to the lower 48 states.
 The turkey and sides arrive frozen with instructions for thawing and heating.
 Burgers' cuisine comes from a Southern angle.
 Accompanying the bird are broccoli and cheese casserole, sweet potato casserole, and pecan pie.
 If you want different sides, many options are available a la carte.